SELF GUIDED AUDIO TOURS HAWAII

 If you’re still raring for more adventure, continue from Scout Lookout to the West Rim Trail.
 This trail connects Scout Landing to Lava Point, the highest elevation lookout in all of Zion.
 While the hike is 15 miles long in total, you can always do part of it and then turn around.

-Lastly, if what you’re really looking for is sky-high thrills, head to Observation Trail, which is even higher than Angel’s Landing.
+Lastly, if what you’re really looking for is sky-high thrills, head to Observation Trail, which is even higher (by 700 feet!) than Angel’s Landing.
 Check out our hiking guide for more information on this and other hikes.

 Have Fun